Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/resources.md

 # October 6th, 2020 Livestream
 * Q&A: Will the Resource Transportation get an update? https://www.youtube.com/watch?v=hKxm2Ps1UYY

+# March 9th, 2019 Livestream
+* Snutt Talk: Inpure Resource Nodes https://www.youtube.com/watch?v=-OHmfKyBPA4
+* Q&A: Are the Ore deposits infinite or do they exhaust eventually?? https://www.youtube.com/watch?v=v4zf3_-seAg
+* Q&A: Why is Coal so rare?
+It's almost impossible to find a good Coal spot. https://www.youtube.com/watch?v=YwhXtnyk8YE
+* Q&A: Collect Fart Gas for fuel? https://www.youtube.com/watch?v=O5R_YmTmXUI
+* Q&A: What do you use S.A.M.
+Ore for? https://www.youtube.com/watch?v=jdOQXcBiSH0

 # August 25th, 2020 Livestream
 * Q&A: Will you be adding more variety of resources? https://clips.twitch.tv/BraveThankfulBeefFreakinStinkin